 Guidance for managers on IR35 (Off Payroll Working)

-New guidance has been introduced on IR35 (Off Payroll Working) for managers with the authority to engage external contractors.
+The above guidance on IR35 (Off Payroll Working) is for managers with the authority to engage external contractors.

 The purpose of the guidance is to ensure that managers are aware of the IR35 tax rules in respect of the engagement of two specific types of contractor; those with a personal service company and those in a partnership; and that they adhere to these rules.